The Darent Valley Food and Drink Rail Trail

 Arrive at Sevenoaks station – head up the hill to your right and fork left soon after up St Botolph’s Road (another hill).
 Pause to admire the Vine cricket ground before heading right for the High Street.
 Go straight into the centre of Sevenoaks.
 Head to Life on High (on the left soon after Pizza Express, on the High Street) – 15 mins depending on your speed.

 Life on High

 Your options are to have one of their in-house roasted and ground coffees, or if you are already beginning to feel hungry, you might be tempted by one of their delicious cakes or even a picture-perfect vegan burger, piled high with colourful and edible decorations.

-We chose Life on High primarily because they take so much care with their coffee, sourcing the beans with carefully selected producers, shipping the produce to Sevenoaks then roasted the bean in-house to make sure they are just right for the customer.
+We chose Life on High primarily because they take so much care with their coffee, sourcing the beans with carefully selected producers, shipping the produce to Sevenoaks then roasting the beans in-house to make sure they are just right for the customer.
 Keith, one of the co-founders, will only grind the coffee beans when they are about to be used, so their freshness is at its maximum.
 There are plans afoot to run coffee roasting workshops, so watch our Events pages.
 Co-founder Anna Sofianos and the chef have also focused on the menu, with incredible vegan offerings.
 During the day these include ridiculously healthy burgers and soul bowls, plus colourful smoothies and, for special event evenings, delectable tapas dishes to accompany smooth cocktails and DJ beats.
-But it’s also worth mentioning that during the pandemic, the team here went the extra mile to share food with key workers, tirelessly setting up a stall outside the café to offer dishes to worn-out personnel.
+It’s also worth mentioning that during the pandemic, the team here went the extra mile to share food with key workers, tirelessly setting up a stall outside the café to offer dishes to worn-out personnel.
 Top work!

 Next take a twenty minute stroll down the hill to the Bat & Ball traffic lights, go across the busy junction then turn right soon after to find the beautifully restored Victorian splendour of Bat & Ball station – 20 mins.